D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 David V. Auld - D.R.
 Horton, Inc.

-I almost gave you Trumpism.
+I almost gave you a Trumpism.

 Operator